What to do if…

 Do not do these things

-- Do not share passport scans/details widely while you’re stressed.
+- Do not send passport scans, passport numbers, or ID photos widely while stressed.

 What to do now